toth12/let-them-speak-toth/src/assets/files/essays/MethodsDatasetDescriptionFortunoff.md

 # Testimonies of the Yale Fortunoff Archive

-[todo: change data repo links once finalized]
-Cite as: Gabor M. Toth, <i>In Search of the Drowned, Testimonies and Testimonial Fragments of the Holocaust</i> (Place: Publisher, Year), URL.
+<b>Cite as</b>: Gabor Mihaly Toth, <i>In Search of Drowned: Testimonies and Testimonial Fragments of the Holocaust</i> (Yale Fortunoff Archive, 2021), lts.fortunoff.library.yale.edu

 The Fortunoff Video Archive for Holocaust Testimonies (henceforth, Fortunoff) provided 176 testimonies to this project.
 In this section you can read about these 176 testimonies.
 First I summarize the history of the testimonies in the collection; second, after giving a short overview of the interview methodology underlying the testimonies, I am offering a quantitative description of the data set.[[1](#fn-1)]